 1. The need to feel valued by the tribe.

 In a tribal society it is easy to feel valued because the work done is necessary and visible.
 Plus, with so few people to compete with, good workers are recognised and appreciated.
-Further, tribal members work with friends and relatives, not for employers, so their contribution means more.
+Further, they would work with friends and relatives, not for employers, so their contribution would mean more.
 It’s appreciated more.

 In our Western world it is hard to feel valued when your employer is focused upon increasing productivity.
 Even our colleagues may not notice our contribution, or in these competitive times, not want it.
 And, how many parents truly feel valued by their children, who are distracted by a surfeit of gadgets?